finogeeks/finogeeks.github.io/en/neuronkit/insights/AI_agent_economy.md

 ---
-title: The New Playbook for the Agentic Economy: A Strategic Report on Digital Monetization in the Age of AI
+title: "The New Playbook for the Agentic Economy: A Strategic Report on Digital Monetization in the Age of AI"
 layout: neuronkit
 permalink: /en/neuronkit/insights/ai-agent-economy/
 ---